coderefinery/research-software-engineering/README.md

 ## Reproducibility and containers

-- FAIR principles
-- HS slide
-- Directory structure
-- Tracking dependencies
-- Tracking computational steps
+- 6 helpful steps
+- It all starts with a good directory structure ...
-- Recording environments ("it works on my machine")
+- Recording dependencies
 - Containers
-- ReproHacks and time travel
+- Recording computational steps

 ## Building code with CMake

-- Overview of tools
+- Why is Make not enough?
-- Motivation for CMake
+- CMake is not a build system
+- How do CMakeLists.txt files look?
-- CMake demo
+- Why CMake?
-- Detecting the environment
-- Finding and using dependencies

 ## Automated testing

-- How automated testing looks in practice
+- Technical possibilities
 - Motivation
-- Unit tests and end-to-end tests
-- Where to start and how far to go
+- Where to start

 ## Sharing and reusing